apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 For non-LTS releases then we plan to not release patch releases, for example there will not be 3.1.1, 3.1.2 patch releases for the non-LTS release of Camel 3.1.0.

-Other projects like Java JDK has moved to LTS and non-TLS releases as well.
+Other projects like Java JDK have moved to LTS and non-TLS releases as well.
 So we are doing the same, but our LTS is limited to 1-year schedule (typically same timeframe for Camel 2.x).

 ## Release Schedule